Pet Dental Services: Anesthetic free teeth and dental care for your dog or cat with licensed vetrinarians throughout California and Florida.

 Q: Are you able to do a thorough cleaning both above and below the gum line?

 A: Absolutely!
-Our technicians are highly skilled hygienists.
+Our hygienists are highly skilled hygienists.
 They know the importance of removing all of the plaque from the outside and inside surfaces of the teeth, both above and below the gum line.

 Q: Don't most pets become frightened and panic when you attempt to use a scaler or a motorized polisher?